Join us for a dive into the question: Does Searing Meat Really Seal In Moisture? The answer may surprise you. Keep reading to find out more.

-Food Network's Alton Brown, who agrees with McGee, even conducted an experiment to see if searing helps keep meat moist.
+Author Harold McGee of “On Food and Cooking” says that searing meat does not seem in the moisture.
+Also, Food Network’s Alton Brown, agrees with McGee, that searing meat does not seal in moisture.
+He even conducted an experiment to determine if it helped or not.
 Brown measured the moisture content of both seared and un-seared meat that had been cooked to the same internal temperature.
-The result: seared meat actually had less moisture.
+The result was that the seared meat actually had less moisture.

 Why Sear Meat

 If searing your meat does not keep in the moisture, then what is the point of it and should you do it?
 This is a good question.
 Yes, there are many reasons to still sear your meat before baking.
 Some of the reasons are improving the presentation and expands the flavor.

 By searing your meat before roasting, it greatly improves your presentation of your meat.
 Everyone loves to see those nice lines seared into the meat, and it adds a nice look and coloring to your dish.

 After the meat is seared, the flavor contrast is much more noticeable.
 Even if searing your meat does not in reality increase the moisture in your meat, your taste buds will think that it does because of the contrast, having dark on the outside and juicy on the inside.